pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 });
 ```

 It will returns all the document starting with `shopping_list`.
-No more need of an index on the `doc_type` field (or whatever you want to call it).
+You don't require an index on the doc_type field anymore.

 It even gets better because you can do `"joins"`.
-When you will store an item of a `shopping_list` you should not store the items inside the `shopping_list` document.
-It would be a pain to manage that array for inserts, delete, etc. What you can do is storing the `_id` of the shopping list in the `_id` of the shopping item: `shopping_item:$shopping_list_id:$item_name`.
+When you store an item of a `shopping_list` you should not store the items inside the `shopping_list` document.
+It would be a pain to manage the insertions, updates, deletions in that array.
+What you can do is storing a reference of the shopping list `_id` in the `_id` of the shopping item: `shopping_item:$shopping_list_id:$item_name`.
 With this design you can query all the items of one list:

 ```typescript
 getItems (list: ShoppingList) {